jwatzek/minimal-mistakes/_pages/bio.md

 permalink: /bio/
 header:
   image: vervets.jpg
+excerpt: I'm a PhD student in the Cognitive Sciences programme at Georgia State University.
+I work with Sarah Brosnan at the Comparative Economics and Behavioral Studies Lab (CEBUS Lab) and with Eyal Aharoni at the Cooperation, Conflict, & Cognition Lab (CCC Lab).
 ---

 <!-- {% include toc title=page.title %} -->

 [<i class='fa fa-file-pdf-o'></i> Download CV](https://docs.google.com/viewer?url=https://github.com/jwatzek/cv/raw/master/cv.pdf){: .btn}

+I'm a PhD student in the Cognitive Sciences programme at Georgia State University.
+I work with Sarah Brosnan at the Comparative Economics and Behavioral Studies Lab ([CEBUS Lab](http://www.sarah-brosnan.com/lab)) and with Eyal Aharoni at the Cooperation, Conflict, & Cognition Lab ([CCC Lab](http://www.aharonilab.com))

 Previously, I worked with Frans de Waal at the [Living Links Center for the Advanced Study of Ape and Human Evolution](http://emory.edu/LIVING_LINKS).
 While there, I managed three groups of chimpanzees and conducted behavioural tests of their social cognition as well as observational studies.